cloudmatrix/zipimportx/README.txt

     import zipimportx
     zipimportx.zipimporter.install()

-In my tests, use of these indexes speeds up the loading of a zipfile by about a factor of 3 on Linux, and a factor of 5 on Windows.
+In my tests, use of these indexes speeds up the initial loading of a zipfile by about a factor of 3 on Linux, and a factor of 5 on Windows.

 Note that this package uses nothing but builtin modules.
 To bootstrap zipfile imports for a frozen application, you can inline the module's code directly